gasvaktin/gasvaktin.github.io/README.md

 # Gasvaktin Website

-Simple static website for showing data for Icelandic petrol stations available in [gasvaktin/gasvaktin](https://github.com/gasvaktin/gasvaktin), hosted on [Gasvaktin.is](https://gasvaktin.is/).
+Simple static website for showing data for Icelandic petrol stations available in [gasvaktin/gasvaktin](https://github.com/gasvaktin/gasvaktin), hosted under the domain [Gasvaktin.is](https://gasvaktin.is/).

 If you're interested in contributing to the Gasvaktin Website contact the maintainer or create a pull request.